LagosPortugalGuide.com

 Albufeira has two very different areas

-Albufeira has two very distinct areas, the Old Town and The Strip (sometimes referred to as the New Town and officially known as Areias de São João).
+Albufeira has two very distinct areas: the Old Town and The Strip (sometimes referred to as the New Town and officially known as Areias de São João).

 Insight: The whole of Albufeira has unfairly gained a reputation for excessive partying and general craziness.
-This is true of the relatively small area surrounding The Strip, however the Old Town, the Marina area and the far eastern side (Santa Eulália to Olhos de Água) are perfectly suited for families or couples seeking a relaxing beach holiday.
+This is true of the relatively small area surrounding The Strip; however, the Old Town, the Marina area, and the far eastern side (Santa Eulália to Olhos de Água) are perfectly suited for families or couples seeking a relaxing beach holiday.

-Albufeira Old Town portugal score rating Lagos Algarve score rating review holiday The Strip Albufeira score
+Albufeira Old Town Portugal score rating Lagos Algarve score rating review holiday The Strip Albufeira score

 An overview of Lagos and Albufeira

-Albufeira is the largest town of the central Algarve (with a population of 44,158) and is slightly bigger than Lagos (31,049).
+Albufeira is the largest town in the central Algarve (with a population of 44,158) and is slightly bigger than Lagos (31,049).
 In summer, the population of both towns swells dramatically, with the number of people in Albufeira almost quadrupling.

-Both are situated on very similar coastlines, offering sandy beaches, picturesque cliff formations and chilly seas.
-The waters of the Algarve are very cold, especially when compared to Mediterranean facing countries, as Portugal faces the cool Atlantic Ocean.
+Both are situated on very similar coastlines, offering sandy beaches, picturesque cliff formations, and chilly seas.
+The waters of the Algarve are very cold, especially when compared to Mediterranean-facing countries, as Portugal faces the cool Atlantic Ocean.

 Albufeira and Lagos have very different atmospheres.
 Lagos has a city vibe with a distinctly Portuguese feel, whereas Albufeira is heavily tourist-focused, with barely a word of Portuguese being heard here.
-A high percentage of Albufeira’s permanent population are ex-pat Europeans, while residents of Lagos are almost entirely Portuguese.
+A high percentage of Albufeira’s permanent population are expat Europeans, while residents of Lagos are almost entirely Portuguese.

 Albufeira boat tour